Nucleo G431KB

 Supported Features

-The Zephyr nucleo_g431kb board target supports the following hardware features:
+The nucleo_g431kb board supports the hardware features listed below.

 on-chip